tpoechtrager/osxcross/README.PPC-GCC-5.5.0-SDK-10.5.md

 order for it to retrieve the mainline GCC-5.5.0 source and to download the build prerequisites.

+**NOTE:** Further testing demonstrates that GCC-10.5.0 also works with these instructions.

 My journey to creating this toolchain started [here](https://github.com/tpoechtrager/osxcross/issues/50).